 Since its inception in 2007, Dropbox has become a household name, and for good reason.
 It is easy to use and full of attractive features.
 Plus, while many cloud storage services leave chunky files on your computer, Dropbox has a nifty option on both Windows and Mac called Smart Sync that lets you leave all those files online, helping you free up that much-needed hard drive space.

 It is a premium feature, though, available only for paid plans.
 Although it does sound enticing, the Dropbox personal plan already offers a similar — if more limited — option called Selective Sync in its free Basic plan.
-Read on to find out more about Smart Sync and all that it offers.
+We have a beginner’s guide on how to use Dropbox, but read on to find out more about Smart Sync and all that it offers.

 What Is Dropbox Smart Sync?